geospace-code/sciencedates/README.md

 # Science Dates & Times

 Date & time conversions used in the sciences.
-The assumption is that datetimes are timezone-naive, as this will be required soon in Numpy *et al* for `numpy.datetime64`.
+The assumption is that datetimes are timezone-naive, as this is required in Numpy *et al* for `numpy.datetime64`.

 ## Install